Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Warning Sign 4: Overtime as the Norm

-Some team members always work long hours.
+A few team members always work long hours.
 On weekends.
-Evenings.
+In the evenings.
 This is celebrated as commitment.

 It is not commitment.
 It is a warning sign.